online-go/goratings/README.md

 online-go.com, as well as analysis code and data to develop that system and compare it to other reference systems.

+# Cloning

+To successfully clone the project, you need to have the git [large file storage](https://git-lfs.github.com/) extention installed.
+Otherwise the game database is missing.

 # Using and developing

 There are four main directories to be aware of.